 We did a short distance test with 8-10 feet between, a medium distance test with about 35 feet separating them, and a long-distance test with around 70 feet.
 Additionally, we did a line-of-sight test and an obstructed test at short and medium distances, with multiple walls between the router and the computer in the obstructed test.
 The eero delivered a solid set of results, holding its own with some of the top routers of the group.

 The eero had an average throughput of 39 Mbit/s in the short distance line of sight test and — somewhat surprisingly — did a bit better with the blocked test, averaging 53 Mbits/s.

-For the medium distance test, we got an average throughput of 47 Mbits/s in the unobstructed test, which only dropped to 43 Mbit/s in the test with interference.
+For the medium distance test, we got an average throughput of 47 Mbits/s in the unobstructed test.

 5 GHz.
 Throughput

 Moving on to the 5 GHz. band for testing, we found the overall performance of the eero dropped slightly, performing relatively below average.